s-damian/larasort/README.md

 | string      | @sortableLink(string $column, string $label) | Return link of a column = href + label + icon.              | `<a href="http://www.website.com/utilisateurs?orderby=email&amp;order=asc">Email<span class="larasort-icon-n-1"></span></a>` |

-# LarasortManual - For without Eloquent ORM
+# LarasortManual - For Without Eloquent ORM

 **Larasort** is useful when you weren't using the Eloquent ORM.

-If you want to do a manual SQL query (or if you want to do a file listing), an alternative exists: **LarasortManual**
+If you want to do a manual SQL query (or if you want to do a file listing), an alternative exists: **LarasortManual**.

-## LarasortManual - Basic usage
+## LarasortManual - Basic Usage

 With **LarasortManual**, the `setSortables(array $sortables)` method is useful to define the columns allowed to be sorted in the `ORDER BY`.
 Simple example: